cloverich/chronicles/README.md

 # Chronicles

-**Status**: In development.
-Bugs abound.
-See releases to download the application.
+**Status**: Hobby project, in development.
+Prototyping hacks and ideas -- bugs abound.
+Will post usable(ish) versions as releases when it gets to stopping points.

 ## Resetting database